git/git.github.io/SoC-2021-Org-Application.md

 ---
 layout: default
-title: SoC 2020 Organization Application
+title: SoC 2021 Organization Application
-navbar: false
 ---

 This is a draft of git's application to Google's Summer of Code 2021.